Poisson's ratio: Origin

 Poisson's ratio is a measure of the Poisson effect, the phenomenon in which a material tends to expand in directions perpendicular to the direction of compression.
 Conversely, if the material is stretched rather than compressed, it usually tends to contract in the directions transverse to the direction of stretching.
 It is a common observation when a rubber band is stretched, it becomes noticeably thinner.
 Again, the Poisson ratio will be the ratio of relative contraction to relative expansion and will have the same value as above.
-In certain rare cases, a material will actually shrink in the transverse direction when compressed (or expand when stretched) which will yield a negative value of the Poisson ratio.
+In certain rare cases, a material will actually shrink in the transverse direction when compressed (or expand when stretched), which will yield a negative value of the Poisson ratio.

 The Poisson's ratio of a stable, isotropic, linear elastic material must be between −1.0 and +0.5 because of the requirement for Young's modulus, the shear modulus and bulk modulus to have positive values.
 Most materials have Poisson's ratio values ranging between 0.0 and 0.5.
 A perfectly incompressible isotropic material deformed elastically at small strains would have a Poisson's ratio of exactly 0.5.
 Most steels and rigid polymers when used within their design limits (before yield) exhibit values of about 0.3, increasing to 0.5 for post-yield deformation which occurs largely at constant volume.
 Rubber has a Poisson ratio of nearly 0.5.
 Cork's Poisson ratio is close to 0, showing very little lateral expansion when compressed.
 Glass is between 0.18 and 0.30.
 Some materials, e.g. some polymer foams, origami folds, and certain cells can exhibit negative Poisson's ratio, and are referred to as auxetic materials.
 If these auxetic materials are stretched in one direction, they become thicker in the perpendicular direction.
 In contrast, some anisotropic materials, such as carbon nanotubes, zigzag-based folded sheet materials, and honeycomb auxetic metamaterials to name a few, can exhibit one or more Poisson's ratios above 0.5 in certain directions.

-Poisson's ratio from geometry changes
+Changing geometry

 Length change

 Figure 1: A cube with sides of length L of an isotropic linearly elastic material subject to tension along the x axis, with a Poisson's ratio of 0.5.
 The green cube is unstrained, the red is expanded in the x-direction by ΔL due to tension, and contracted in the y- and z-directions by ΔL′.